-Iqirvo is indicated for the treatment of primary biliary cholangitis (PBC) in combination with ursodeoxycholic acid (UDCA) in adults who have an inadequate response to UDCA, or as monotherapy in patients unable to tolerate UDCA.
+Ocaliva is indicated for the treatment of adult patients with primary biliary cholangitis (PBC):

+- without cirrhosis or - with compensated cirrhosis who do not have evidence of portal hypertension, either in combination with ursodeoxycholic acid (UDCA) with an inadequate response to UDCA, or as monotherapy in patients unable to tolerate UDCA.

 This indication is approved under accelerated approval based on a reduction in alkaline phosphatase (ALP).
-Improvement in survival or prevention of liver decompensation events have not been demonstrated.
-Continued approval for this indication may be contingent upon verification and description of clinical benefit in confirmatory trial(s).
+An improvement in survival or disease-related symptoms has not been established.
+Continued approval for this indication may be contingent upon verification and description of clinical benefit in confirmatory trials.